tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/常见问题/使用问题_intl.md

 The granularity of the lock in TcaplusDB is logging level.

 ### Does TcaplusDB support multi-table transaction operations and batch write operations?
 TcaplusDB does not support multi-table transaction operations, that is, when multiple operations are submitted at the same time, all completed operations are rolled back if the subsequent operations fail.
-In most cases, you need to contact sales rep to deal with such situation.
-You can perform the deduction operation first and then perform the add operation, or record the reconciliation log of important operations.
-TcaplusDB also does not support batch write operations for the time being.
+In such situations, changes has to be made on how app operations are performed.
+Operations has to be done separately in sequence, for example, the deduction operation is performed first and then the add operation is performed, or record a reconciliation log of important operations.
+Currently, TcaplusDB also does not support batch write operations.

 ### What should be noted when changing the table in TcaplusDB?
-1. You can only add new fields, but you cannot modify the type and name of the original field, or delete the original field.
+1. You can only add new fields, but you cannot modify the type and name of an existing field, or delete an existing field.
 If you need to modify these, you need to dynamically modify the table structure.
 2. The length of an array or string in the value field can be increased but not reduced.
 If you need to modify these, you need to dynamically modify the table structure.
-3. The version number corresponding to the new field needs to be incremented by 1 on the original version number.
-Correspondingly, the version number of the entire xml file (defined at the top of the file) also needs to be incremented by 1 (consistent with the version number of the new field).
+3. The version number corresponding to the new field needs to be incremented by 1 from the original version number.
+In correspondence, the version number of the entire xml file (defined at the top of the file) also needs to be incremented by 1 (consistent with the version number of the new field).
 You need to make changes to the table in TcaplusDB first, and then make changes to the table in the gameserver.
-You can dynamically modify the table structure in TcaplusDB if needed.
-[Submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=438&level2_id=444&source=0&data_title=%E6%B8%B8%E6%88%8F%E5%AD%98%E5%82%A8&step=1) for application.
+You can dynamically modify the table structure in TcaplusDB if needed, please [submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=438&level2_id=444&source=0&data_title=%E6%B8%B8%E6%88%8F%E5%AD%98%E5%82%A8&step=1) to do this.

 ### What should be noted when defining the table in TcaplusDB?
 Note the following when defining a table in TcaplusDB: